 Published in conjunction with an eye-opening exhibition at the California Historical Society, Yosemite: A Storied Landscape tells the human stories of the park in words, pictures, videos, and interactive graphics and games.
 This one-of-a-kind enhanced e-book restores freshness, energy, fun, and intimacy to one of the most beloved places on earth.

 Yosemite: A Storied Landscape celebrates the 150th anniversary of the Yosemite Grant—the landmark preservation legislation that created the park.
-With essays by Rebecca Solnit, Kenneth Brower and others, the ebook is filled with utterly surprising, funny, poignant, tragic and revealing tales from America’s first park.
 Created by Kerry Tremain of the award-winning digital publisher, 36 Views—producer of California Historical Society’s popular e-book (FREE on the App Store) commemorating the building of the GOLDEN GATE BRIDGE—this innovative multimedia e-book includes:

-- Killing one of the last Grizzly Bears in Yosemite: a hunter’s confession (Plus: see the bear skin)
+- A personal account of killing one of the last Grizzly Bears in Yosemite (see the bear skin)

 - A breathtaking slideshow and video of the 1960s Golden Age of Yosemite climbing

 - How Queen Elizabeth helped famed Native American basket weaver Julia Parker find her family